ValentinJesse/TouchBar_Bitcoin_Florincoin/README.md

 * https://github.com/oipwg
 * https://explorer.alexandria.io

-*You can use the Florincoin template to add all the cryptocurrencies provided by Bittrex*
+*You can use the Florincoin template to add all the cryptocurrencies provided by Bittrex.
+You can add/remove the links by double clicking on the widgets in BetterTouchTool *